twcook/AxiusMEM/docs/adapters/index.rst

 Adapters
 ========

-AxiusMEM provides a unified interface for triplestore integration via the `BaseTriplestoreAdapter` abstract base class.
+AxiusMEM™ provides a unified interface for triplestore integration via the `BaseTriplestoreAdapter` abstract base class.
 All concrete adapters inherit from this base class and implement the required methods for SPARQL queries, updates, bulk loading, transactions, and named graph management (where supported).

 **Adapter Factory:**